“Inalienable” means you can’t sell your rights or transfer them to someone else. They’re yours to keep.

 But what does “the pursuit of happiness” mean?
 What did the writers of the Declaration of Independence mean when they put it in that famous paper?

 Now it’s your turn: Write a paragraph to define what “the pursuit of happiness” means to you or what you think it meant to those original writers.
 Use examples from history, literature, from your life, from people you know, or from current events.

-Teachers, be sure grab your FREE download of the first two chapters of Illuminating Literature: When Worlds Collide!
+Teachers, be sure grab your FREE download of the first two chapters of Illuminating Literature: When Worlds Collide and Characters in Crisis!
 Empower your teens for the rest of their reading lives!

 Copyright © 2014 by Sharon Watson

 Original cereal image courtesy of D. Sharon Pruitt, https://creativecommons.org/licenses/by/2.0/